Hypomyelination (Impaired Myelin Sheath of Nerve Fibers, Myelin Deficiency) in Dogs

 Affected dogs may have Difficulty walking or standing, and their coordination may be severely impaired.
 These motor deficits are often the first sign that owners notice.
 In severe cases, complete ParalysisParalysis is the complete loss of muscle activity in one or more areas of the body, which can lead to immobility and loss of sensation.
 Paralysis can be caused by injuries, illnesses, or disorders of the nervous system. can occur.

-In addition to the motor symptoms, Behavioral changes can also be observed.
-Some dogs show an altered responsiveness or a reduced ability to react to environmental stimuli.
+In addition to motor symptoms, Behavioral changes may also be observed.
+Some dogs show altered responsiveness or a reduced ability to react to environmental stimuli.
 These cognitiveCognitive refers to the mental processes of recognizing, thinking, learning, and understanding.
 Cognitive functions in dogs and cats include memory, perception, problem-solving, and decision-making.
-Cognitive dysfunction can occur in older animals and is similar to dementia in humans. anomalies are due to the impairment of nerve transmission in the brain.
+Cognitive dysfunction can occur in older animals and is similar to dementia in humans. abnormalities are due to impaired nerve transmission in the brain.

 Diagnosis